 20 Facts about Senior Isolation That Will Stun You

-Nobody relishes the prospect of aging without a spouse or family member at their side, without friends to help them laugh at the ridiculous parts and support them through the difficult times.
-Yet that is just what many North American seniors face.
-As the baby boomer generation crosses the over-65 threshold, it grows; but many of our aging loved ones are still feeling alone in the crowd.
+Nobody relishes the prospect of aging alone.
+A spouse, family member or friend help people laugh at the ridiculous parts of aging and provide support through the difficult times.
+Unfortunately, many American seniors age this way.
+As the baby boomer generation crosses the over-65 threshold, it continues to grow.
+However, many of our aging loved ones are still feeling alone in the crowd.

 Statistics on Senior Isolation